ppy/osu-wiki/wiki/Tournaments/OWC/2022/en.md

 ### Mappool information

 1. Every stage will have its own mappool.
-2. Each mappool will consist of 5 brackets: [NoMod](/wiki/Game_modifier#nomod), [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and [FreeMod](/wiki/Game_modifier#freemod).
+2. Each mappool will consist of 5 brackets: [NoMod](/wiki/Game_modifier#nomod), [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time), and [FreeMod](/wiki/Game_modifier#freemod).
 3. The mappool sizes are as follows:
    - Qualifiers: 11 beatmaps
    - Round of 32 and Round of 16: 15 beatmaps
-   - Quaterfinals, Semifinals, Finals, and Grand Finals: 20 beatmaps
+   - Quarterfinals, Semifinals, Finals, and Grand Finals: 20 beatmaps
-4. The Hidden, Hard Rock and Double Time brackets will be played with the respective mods enabled for all players.
+4. The Hidden, Hard Rock, and Double Time brackets will be played with the respective mods enabled for all players.
 5. The No Fail mod will be enforced on every beatmap.
 6. The FreeMod bracket will have "Free Mods" enabled, that is, players will be able to select what mods they use.
-   - Possible mod choices are Hidden, HardRock, and Hidden + HardRock.
+   - Possible mod choices are Hidden, Hard Rock, and Hidden + Hard Rock.
-   - **When playing a FreeMod beatmap, there must be one player with Hidden and one player with HardRock or Hidden + HardRock.
+   - **When playing a FreeMod beatmap, there must be one player with Hidden and one player with Hard Rock or Hidden + Hard Rock.
 For the remaining players, enabling mods is optional.**
 7. The tiebreaker will be played under FreeMod conditions, but the mod requirement is not enforced.

 ### Scheduling information

 1. Each stage will be held on **a single weekend**.
 2. Matches in Qualifiers will be held during specific time slots proposed by the tournament managers.
 Each team may to choose a time slot in which they want to play.
-   - **Teams that don't pick a time slot by Wednesday, 12 October 23:59 UTC will be disqualified from the competition.**
+   - **Teams that do not pick a time slot by Wednesday, 12 October 23:59 UTC will be disqualified from the competition.**
-3. All Bracket Stages will be held between Saturday 0:00 and Sunday 19:00 UTC.
+3. All bracket stages will be held between Saturday 00:00 and Sunday 19:00 UTC.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Sunday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.
    - In the Quarterfinals and subsequent stages, team captains may inform tournament managers if they expect a specific time slot to be unavailable in the following week.
 5. **Reschedules will only be considered if both teams agree to a time and communicate it to the tournament managers, before Wednesday 23:59 UTC of the week the match is to take place on.**
-   - Matches may not be scheduled to any time beyond **Sunday, 19:00 UTC+0** of the week they are to be played at.
+   - Matches may not be scheduled to any time beyond **Sunday, 19:00 UTC** of the week they are to be played at.
    - **Do not ask for a reschedule unless it is absolutely needed.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.
 6. Captains are responsible for their team's availability.